-As of ,2011, SEACOR had made aggregate advances to us of \$ million.
+As of June 30, 2011, SEACOR has made aggregate advances to us of \$461.0 million.
 Additional advances made by SEACOR to us subsequent to that date are not expected to exceed \$ million.
 In connection with this offering, SEACOR intends to contribute \$ million of its aggregate advances as additional capital to us.
 We expect to use the net proceeds of this offering together with borrowings under our new revolving credit facility to repay to SEACOR the then remaining balance of these advances.